hanskellner/Fusion360ParaParam/README.md

 ## Installation

-Copy the script folder into your Fusion 360 "My Scripts" folder.
+Copy the "Fusion360ParaParams" folder into your Fusion 360 "My Scripts" folder.
 You may find this folder using the following steps:

-1. Start Fusion 360 and then select the File -> Scripts... menu item
+1. Start Fusion 360 and then select the File -> "Scripts and Add-Ins..." menu item
-2. The Scripts Manager dialog will appear and display the "My Scripts" folder and "Sample Scripts" folders
+2. The Scripts and Add-Ins dialog will appear and display the "My Scripts" and "Sample Scripts" folders
 3. Select one of the "My Scripts" files and then click on the "+" Details icon near the bottom of the dialog.
-  - If there are no files in the "My Scripts" folder then create a default one.
-  - Click the Create button, select JavaScript, and then OK.
+  - If there are no files in the "My Scripts" folder then create a default one by clicking the Create button, select JavaScript, and then OK.
-4. With the user script selected, click the Full Path "..." button to display a file explorer window that will display the "My Scripts" folder
+4. With a user script selected and the "Details" section expanded, look at the Full Path value.
+This contains the location of the user scripts folder.
-5. Copy the folder into this location
+5. Copy this script's folder into that location.
   For example, on my Mac the folder is located in:
     /Users/USERNAME/Library/Application Support/Autodesk/Autodesk Fusion 360/API/Scripts
+  And on Windows:
+    C:\users\USERNAME\AppData\Roaming\Autodesk\Autodesk Fusion 360\API\Scripts
+6. Now add the script to the lists of "My Scripts"
+7. Click the "+" icon next to the "my Scripts" item
+  - The "Add new script" dialog should appear.
+8. Locate the ForceEffectImport.js file in the folder you copied, select it, and click Open.
+The script should now be installed and ready to be run.

+The script should be ready to run.

 ## Usage